Turtlecrafter81/al-guides/Operation Siren Guide.md

 What it says on the tin.
 Go to it to disable whatever weather anomaly is surrounding the Rally Points (water currents, windstorms, ice floes, fog, etc).
 Does not have any defensive ambush fleet on it.

 #### Siren Data Center
-A plus (+) formation of obstacle constructs that spawn with a couple EMP tiles and 2 hidden Meowfficer nodes.
+A plus (+) formation of obstacle constructs that spawn with a couple EMP tiles and 2 hidden meowfficer nodes.
 If scanning mode doesn't reveal the meowfficer nodes right away, moving into the 5x5 room and (maybe) stepping on all of 3 EMP tiles will spawn them.

 ![](https://i.imgur.com/lWk3HpC.png)